eslint/archive-website/_posts/2014-01-19-breaking-change-formatter.md

   - API Changes
 ---

-In the next version of ESLint, scheduled for release next week, there is a breaking change to the default formatter.
 Up until this point, the default formatter was the "compact" formatter, which outputs data such as:

 ```
 foo.js: line 5, col 10, Error - Unexpected foo. (foo)